Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Local density of states study

-Majorana modes $b^{\prime}$ and $b^{\prime \prime}$ with zero energy are localized on different cores of the pair of vortices in Fig.~\ref{m_modes_4vort}a.
-Further, vortex bound states corresponding to the second excitation energy (as before for the pair of vortices, $\varepsilon_2 \sim 10^{-4}$) are formed on the another pair of vortices (PrD$_2$ for the second excitation is presented in Fig.~\ref{m_modes_4vort}b).
-The energy difference between such low-energy vortex bound states and higher-energy vortex bound states is still $\approx 0.05$ as in the case of the single vortex or the pair of vortices, although a number of nearby high-energy excitations corresponding to vortex bound states grows.
-This result confirms that Majorana vortex modes in the presence of several pairs of vortices on the lattice locally are well separated on energy scale to be experimentally detected by methods dealing with LDOS.
+The energy difference between such near-zero-energy vortex bound states and higher-energy vortex bound states is still $\approx 0.05$ as in the case of the single vortex or the pair of vortices, although a number of nearby high-energy excitations corresponding to vortex bound states also grows.
+This result confirms that Majorana vortex modes in the presence of several pairs of vortices on the limited lattice locally are still well separated on the energy scale to be experimentally detected by methods dealing with LDOS.

-Note that there are also zero energy solutions corresponding to modes localized along the edges in the four-vortices case.
-In this case the second and third excitations involve vortex bound states.
-These bound states are distributed over all four vortex cores or over three vortex cores in contrast to the localization on two cores presented in Fig.~\ref{m_modes_4vort}.
+Note that Majorana vortex modes shown in Fig.~\ref{m_modes_4vort}a can be split by the edges.
+In this case one near-zero-energy solution is localized on the one vortex core from this pair and on the nearby edges, while the second solution is localized on the opposite vortex core and edges.
+The third excitation in this case is similar to the result shown in Fig.~\ref{m_modes_4vort}b.
+All these results are presented in Fig.~\ref{diff_bs}a-c.
+Different zero modes are obtained by varying chemical potential $\mu$.
+There are also zero energy solutions corresponding to modes localized along the edges in the four-vortices case (see Fig.~\ref{diff_bs}d).
+In this case the second and third excitations involve vortex bound states (Fig.~\ref{diff_bs}e-f).
+These bound states are distributed predominantly over all four vortex cores or over three vortex cores in contrast to the localization on two cores presented in Fig.~\ref{m_modes_4vort}.